 - Starting work earlier or later than usual.
 Earlier and later express bus trips have been added to help move people through the construction zone on transit.

 - Work from home or remote office at least one day a week.

 - Use your bike along with a Metro Transit route.
 All buses and trains have free bike racks.

-We anticipate many new customers on either detoured bus service or the Blue Line during the I-35W construction project and we are here to help!
+We anticipate many new customers on bus service or the Blue Line during the I-35W construction project and we are here to help!

 - Ask your employer about Metropass and enroll if available.

 - Buy a Go-To Card – just one touch to a reader and you’re ready to ride.

 - Another way to pay includes our handy mobile app.
 With the free app, you can plan your trip, see arrival information for buses and trains and buy transit tickets all on the go.